 This 2,160 square-foot facility, currently being completed and co-located at The Marine Mammal Center’s southern intake center, will be able to handle 150 birds in the event of an oil spill on the central coast.
 This facility will include a modular building incorporating animal intake, holding, cleaning, food preparation and isolation areas.
 This site will also contain two permanent pools and the space to site at least another two temporary pools during spill events.
 During non-spill time, the facility will be used for ongoing wildlife rehabilitation by Pacific Wildlife Care.

-The Marine Mammal Center at Fort MacArthur (San Pedro)
+Marine Mammal Care Center Los Angeles (San Pedro)

 Located immediately adjacent to the Los Angeles Oiled Bird Care and Education Center, this spill facility has the capacity to care for up to twenty pinnipeds affected by spill events.
 The OWCN-supported improvements to the existing facility, completed in November 1995, include the construction of a small intake/wash building containing six wash stations and the completion of a 13,000 gallon tank for ongoing rehabilitative care.
 During non-spill periods, these facilities are incorporated into ongoing rehabilitation of stranded and injured pinnipeds from the Los Angeles area and marine education programs through the Los Angeles Unified School District.

 This facility, completed in March 1997, was designed to care for up to 400 oiled birds in the event of a spill in Southern California.
 Funds from the OWCN were used to construct a 2,625 square-foot building containing areas for bird intake, holding, washing, drying, and recovery, as well as a series of six large and four small pens with pools for bird recovery.
 Additional facilities on site are available for education and office space.
 During non-spill periods, the facility is used by the Huntington Beach Wetlands Conservancy for wildlife rehabilitation and education.